quipucords/quipucords/docs/source/install.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You must first gather the necessary packages.

-In order to install the server you will need the following items, see `Installing the Quipucords Server Container Image`_ for download locations for specific operating systems:
+In order to install the server you will need the following items, see `Installing the Quipucords Server Container Image <install.html#container>`_ for download locations for specific operating systems:

 - Docker package
 - Server container image

-In order to install the command line you will need the following items, see `Installing the Quipucords Command Line Tool`_ for download locations for specific operating systems:
+In order to install the command line you will need the following items, see `Installing the Quipucords Command Line Tool <install.html#commandline>`_ for download locations for specific operating systems:

 - EPEL package
 - QPC package